MilesLitteral/wraylib3d/README.md

-            where as it CANNOT do native Metal rendering (it can only communicate with metal-api which creates a bottleneck in Vulkan) thus LambdaCube-Metal is somewhat necessitated by comparison Related Projects: LambdaCube-Vulkan, LambdaCube-Metal, LambdaCube-XR, LambdaCube-GL (The Backends)
+            where as it CANNOT do native Metal rendering (it can only communicate with metal-api which creates a bottleneck in Vulkan) thus LambdaCube-Metal is somewhat necessitated by comparison Related Projects: LambdaCube-Vulkan, LambdaCube-Metal, LambdaCube-XR, LambdaCube-GL (The Backends) (all will be renamed to eclipse-x)

+            lambdacube will be renamed to eclipse
+            in the interest of this, lambdacube-gl should be replaced with eclipse-gles whic has to be written

             There's also a desire to upgrade LambdaCube-IR to use GraphQL as a querying language rather than JSON as it's currently using this is because GraphQL is incredibly flexible, and will need to be explored